Protect Passwords

 Use Multi-Factor Authentication (MFA)

-Multi-Factor Authentication (MFA), also known as two-step or 2-factor authentication, adds a second layer of protection to your UCSC account in addition to your username and password.
+Multi-factor authentication (MFA), also known as two-step or 2-factor authentication, adds a second layer of protection to your UC Santa Cruz account in addition to your username and password.
 This extra layer prevents anyone but you from logging in to your account, even if they know your password.
 MFA is required for access to UCSC services using the CruzID Gold password login.

 Examples of MFA include: